tkevinbest/Ballbot/README.md

 In each iteration of the loop, call [`Control.MPC.Run.m`](+Control/MPC.Run.m) to calculate the torque command for the current iteration.
 There is also a mex version of this function.
 If you modify the prediction horizon, this mex function will need to be rebuilt using the script [`Coder Scripts/codegenMPC_run.m`](<Coder Scripts/codegenMPC_run.m>)

 ## Documentation
-The report detailing the theory behind this repository will be posted shortly.
+The report detailing the theory behind this repository is included [here](Documentation/Ballbot_Control_Report.pdf).

 ## References
 [1] P. Fankhauser and C. Gwerder, “Modeling and control of a ballbot,” Bachelor’s Thesis, ETH Zurich, 2010, online: https://www.research-collection.ethz.ch/bitstream/handle/20.500.11850/154271/eth-7943-01.pdf.